alexanderkiel/lens-warehouse/README.md

 Running a REPL will load the user namespace.
 Use `(startup)` to start the server and `(reset)` to reload after code changes.

+## Using Datomic Pro

+You need a license to be able to use the Pro Edition of Datomic.
+The Leiningen project file contains two profiles, one for the Free Edition (datomic-free) and one for the Pro Edition (datomic-pro).